 Chocolates for Breakfast is the coming-of-age story of a girl named Courtney, shunted between boarding school and divorced parents in New York and Hollywood.
 At first a model student, she gradually falls in with a privileged and jaded set, who drink heavily and pride themselves on their cynicism and sophistication.

 After a crush on one of her boarding-school teachers leads to heartbreak, Courtney beds a bisexual Hollywood actor, and then a dissolute European aristocrat living out of a luxury hotel in Manhattan.
-Chocolates for Breakfast includes frank discussion of gender roles and sexuality that was, for that era, uncommon.
-After her first lover abandons her to return to his male companion, Courtney uses a razor blade to cut the inside joints of her fingers, one of the earliest depictions of adolescent self-cutting in young adult literature.
-The next scene is of Courtney being discharged from a psychiatric hospital; her two-month stay there is not described.
+Chocolates for Breakfast includes frank discussion of sexuality and gender roles that was, for that era, uncommon.
+Her first lover abandons her to return to his male companion, and Courtney uses a razor blade to cut the inside joints of her fingers — one of the earliest depictions of adolescent self-cutting in young adult literature.
+The next scene is of Courtney being discharged from a psychiatric hospital.
+Her two-month stay there is not described.

 Sondra in the novel is closely based on the author’s mother, Isabel Moore, an editor at Photoplay magazine who counted Joan Crawford and Marilyn Monroe among her acquaintances, and authored many books under her own and various pen names, including The Day the Communists Took Over America (Isabel Moore, 1961) ; The Sex Cure — Doctors who mix Medicine and Women (as Elaine Dorian, 1962) ; The Girl From Aquarius (as Dani Lawrence, 1970); and many others.

-Courtney’s father, Robbie, is based on Don W. Moore, who had edited stories for the pulp fiction magazine Argosy, written for the comic strip Flash Gordon, and later worked as a scriptwriter and producer on several television series including Rawhide.
+Courtney’s father Robbie is based on Don W. Moore, who edited stories for the pulp fiction magazine Argosy, wrote for the comic strip Flash Gordon, and later worked as a scriptwriter and producer on several television series, including Rawhide.